vimaec/vim/README.md

 The `schema` field contains the version of the object model schema.

 ## Assets Buffer
 The assets section of a BIM is also a BFAST container.
 It may contain any number of buffers with any names.
-Buffers prefixed with the name `textures\` are assumed to be texture files.
-By convention buffers prefixed with the name `renders\` contain image files.
+Buffers prefixed with the name `texture/` are assumed to be texture files.
+By convention buffers prefixed with the name `render/` contain image files.

 ## Geometry Buffer
 The geometry section of a VIM contains the merged geometry and basic scene graph information for an entire VIM document using the [G3D format](https://github.com/vimaec/g3d).